 What Is Movi?

-Mycoplasma ovipneumoniae (M. ovi) is a bacterial species that is commonly found in the nasal cavity and sinuses of apparently healthy domestic sheep and goats.
+Mycoplasma ovipneumoniae (M. ovi) is a bacterial species commonly found in the nasal cavity and sinuses of apparently healthy domestic sheep and goats.

 Interactions between domestic and wild populations can occur throughout the year.
-These occurrences tend to increase during times of wild sheep rut.
+However, these occurrences tend to increase during times of wild sheep rut.

 More about a M. ovi outbreak:

 Some domestic sheep and goats carry M. ovi in there noses.

 Roaming wild sheep pick up the bacteria when they visit or encounter domestic animals.